A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Male:

 Male Dobies respond well to strangers within their familiar location.
-Otherwise, they will be reluctant to get into a harmonious relationship with strangers at a new place.
+Otherwise, they will be reluctant to enter a harmonious relationship with strangers in a new place.

 Female:

-Do you expect female Doberman to get by the strangers quickly?
+Do you expect female Dobermans to get by strangers quickly?
 No way!!

 Male:

-When their freewheeling nature is good to mingle with strangers, it can be extremely risky if you have smaller kids at home.
+While their freewheeling nature is good for mingling with strangers, it can be extremely risky if you have small children at home.

 Male Dobies enjoy running, bouncing, and rolling over.
-And this habit can pose a serious risk to younger kids.
-Especially, when your dog has grown to be 100 lbs. in weight.
+This habit can pose a serious risk to younger kids, especially when your dog has grown 100 lbs.

 Besides causing accidental injuries to your kids, male Dobermans are great with children.

-A male Dobie will be an excellent companion if you have kids old enough – to handle their goofiness – a male Dobie will never get tired of playing with them.
+A male Dobie will be an excellent family pet and companion if you have kids old enough to handle their goofiness.
+He will never tire of playing with them.

 Female:

-- Female Dobermans are cautious when around young kids – maybe their maternal instinct makes them so!
+• Female Dobermans are cautious around young kids – maybe their maternal instinct makes them so!

-- If that happens, a female Dobie will take care of your kiddo, and accidental injuries are less likely to occur.
+• If that happens, a female Dobie will care for your kiddo, and accidental injuries are less likely to occur.

-- Female Dobermans love to play, but they are not up for an ‘ALL-DAY FUN.’
+• Female Dobermans love to play but are not up for an ‘ALL-DAY FUN.’

 With Other Dogs